ClarkFieseln/FPGA_HW_SIM_FWK_2/circuitjs/readme.txt

       python -m http.server
    c) open your browser and type:
       http://127.0.0.1:8000/fpga_hw_sim_fwk.html
-      (you may need to allow execution of javascripts and/or refresh your browser)
+      (you may need to allow execution of javascripts and/or refresh your browser,
+      *** use Ctrl + F5 to "force refresh" if required ***)

-6) now you see the voltage from the internal node "D0" both in the python app and in the VHDL simulator! if you want to convince yourself try e.g. in circuitjs:
+6) now you see the output voltage from the transformer "Ve" both in the python app and in the VHDL simulator.
-   - opening the manual switch on the right
-   - or stop/re-start the simulation
-   you shall be able to see the behavior in the python app (digital inputs at the left-bottom side) and in your VHDL simulation tool (e.g. in the waveform)
+   You shall be able to see the behavior in the python app (digital inputs at the left-bottom side) and in your VHDL simulation tool (e.g. in the waveform).
+In addition, the digital outputs mirror the digital inputs.
+   The frequency of the input voltage of the transformer may be changed with button B0.
+   If you change e.g. the coupling coefficient by hand you will see that the decrease in Ve is detected by the VHDL code and as a result the LED L11 is turned on.

 NOTE:
 Part of the files in this folder are adpatations from the original source code provided here: